 Subject he wished he never missed: Typing class!

 John has 16 years of experience as a financial administrator.
 He worked for a portfolio manager specializing in Junior Oil and Gas investments.
 In contrast, John started his career in the performing arts in his early 20’s.
 He is still involved with the arts to this day, performing for the Calgary Philharmonic Chorus.

 As the child of post WWII Romanian immigrants, who came to Calgary without the benefit of a proper education, John watched his parents struggle to make a life for themselves and his family.
 He sees the same struggle with Syrian refugee families, who he also has been involved in supporting.
 John has experienced first-hand how education can impact lives.
 He profoundly believes that a proper education can make a difference in an individual’s life, especially when access to one is limited.

 Favourite Author: Dr. Seuss

-Anne was born in Vancouver Island, Alberta.
+Anne was born in Vancouver Island, British Columbia.
 She was in the top three for sales at one of Canada’s largest real estate companies, where she held the position of Marketing Manager and trained over 700 Realtors.
 Anne has assisted multi-million-dollar organizations in thinking outside the box to create successful marketing plans and broke real estate records.